Solid materials

 impregnated

 Spruce and pine wood is impregnated with metal salts dissolved in water without UV protection, giving it a greenish, later grayish color.
-Residual moisture may cause resin leakage, cracking or twisting during drying, which is statically harmless.
+Residual moisture can lead to resin exudation, cracking or twisting during drying, which is structurally harmless.

-However, the impregnation against fungi and insects does not contain UV protection, so the surface will turn gray over time.
-For color treatment, darker shades are particularly suitable due to the impregnation.
+However, the impregnation against fungi and insects does not contain any UV protection, so the surface will turn gray over time.
+Due to the impregnation, darker shades are particularly suitable for color treatment.

 Impregnation against fungi and insects